minute read

 bool Automation1_CommandQueue_Execute(Automation1CommandQueue commandQueue, const char* aeroScriptText);

-aeroScriptText can include multiple lines of AeroScript.
-You can separate multiple lines of AeroScript with newline characters, including CR, NL, CRNL.
-If Automation1TaskStatusItem_ProgramLineNumber and Automation1TaskStatusItem_CommandQueueLineNumber have multiple lines, they will be incremented by the number of lines in the string.
-If Automation1TaskStatusItem_CommandQueueExecutedCount and Automation1CommandQueueStatus struct member NumberOfExecutedCommands have multiple lines, they will be incremented by 1 because there is a difference between lines of AeroScript and a command that has multiple lines of AeroScript.
-If you append a newline to the end of aeroScriptText, Automation1TaskStatusItem_ProgramLineNumber, Automation1TaskStatusItem_CommandQueueLineNumber, Automation1TaskStatusItem_CommandQueueExecutedCount, and Automation1CommandQueueStatus struct member NumberOfExecutedCommands will be incremented an additional time.
-To prevent this, do not add a newline to the end.
+The aeroScriptText parameter can include one or more lines of AeroScript.
+You can separate one or more lines of AeroScript with newline characters, which include CR, LF, and CRLF.
+If the aeroScriptText parameter has one or more lines, the Automation1TaskStatusItem_CommandQueueLineNumber status item will be incremented by the number of lines in the string.
+If the Automation1TaskStatusItem_CommandQueueExecutedCount status item and the Automation1CommandQueueStatus struct member NumberOfExecutedCommands have one or more lines, they will be incremented by 1.
+This occurs because there is a difference between lines of AeroScript and a command that has one or more lines of AeroScript.

 Execute Custom AeroScript from a File